theblockstalk/upgradeable-proxy/README.md

 1. Add (append) in new storage variables to the upgraded smart contract and use it in functions.
    - See contracts _UintAdvancedV2b_NewStorage_, _UintAdvancedV2e_NewStorage_, _UintAdvancedV2f_NewStorage_ and _UintAdvancedV2j_NewStorage_.
-   - **Note:** new variables must be appended to not change the existing order of variables.
-See point 1 of Section 3.3.2 You can't below
+   - **Note:** New variables **must be appended** to not change the existing order of variables.
+See point 1 of _Section 3.3.2 You can't_ below
 2. Change function logic of pre-existing functions so long as the signature does not change.
    - See contracts _UintSimple_, _UintAdvancedV2g_OverrideFunctionGetter_ and _UintAdvancedV2h_OverrideFunctionSetter_
 3. Add new functions to the upgraded contract.
    - See contract _UintAdvancedV2a_NewFunction_
-   - **Note:** the new function can be added in any place in the contract.
+   - **Note:** The new function can be added in any place in the contract.
 It does not need to be added as the last function.
 See contract _UintAdvancedV2i_NewFunction_
-   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to call the new function with the new ABI.
+   - **Note:** Applications or other smart contracts will need to know about the upgrade to be able to call the new function with the new ABI.
 4. Add new events to the upgraded contract.
    - See contract _UintAdvancedV2c_NewEvent_
-   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to watch for the new event with the new ABI.
+   - **Note:** Applications or other smart contracts will need to know about the upgrade to be able to watch for the new event with the new ABI.
 5. Change the order of transactions in a function.
    - See contract _UintAdvancedV2d_ReverseFunctionOrder_
 6. Change visibility for upgraded functions.